top of page

 • Are the children with the correct mothers (and fathers)?

-If you proceed with caution, you can actually find clues in the online trees of other researchers.
+If you proceed with caution, you can find clues in other researchers' online trees.

 Clues in Personal Family Tree Websites